Ways of Working: Five Ways Consultants Can Make More Impact

 Consider your audience and tailor your message.
 Remember that you are there to get things done, but be aware of a potential minefield of organisational politics, culture, and team dynamics.
 The last thing you want to do is offend people.
 A change in a process, for example, does not necessarily mean that the way things are currently done is useless, even if you think that, on occasion, you must keep your thoughts to yourself!

 On a serious note, however, your message on adopting a new process should be about its benefits.
-So, for instance, the benefits could be in adopting the latest technology, increasing the time spent on value-adding work or reducing the frequency of late nights and weekend work.
+For instance, the benefits could be adopting the latest technology, increasing the time spent on value-adding work or reducing the frequency of late nights and weekend work.
 So whatever you choose as your persuading argument must have a positive appeal – otherwise, why should people listen to you?

 E-mail is OK, Right?